High Finance (film)

-High Finance is a 1933 British drama film directed by George King and starring Gibb McLaughlin and Ida Lupino, which was marketed as "the drama of a man overwhelmed by his own success".
+High Finance is a 1933 British drama film directed by George King and starring Gibb McLaughlin and Ida Lupino.
+It was marketed as "the drama of a man overwhelmed by his own success".
 It is now classed as a lost film.
-It was produced and distributed by Warner Brothers and shot at Teddington Studios as a quota quickie.

 Plot

-Self-made businessman Sir Grant Rayburn (McLaughlin) is obsessed with making money to the exclusion of all else.
-He shows little interest in his daughter Jill (Lupino) and is irritated when she falls in love with, and wishes to marry, a young man named Tom (John Batten).
+Self-made businessman Sir Grant Rayburn is obsessed with making money to the exclusion of all else.
+He shows little interest in his daughter Jill and is irritated when she falls in love with, and wishes to marry, a young man named Tom.
 Sir Grant does not believe Tom is a suitable match for Jill as he does not come from a moneyed background.
 He suspects that Tom is a chancer with an eye on access to Jill's money, and as she is still under age he refuses to give her consent to marry and considers the matter closed, with no concern for Jill's feelings.

 Sir Grant discovers what he believes to be a quick and easy way to make a financial killing, and goes full steam ahead with the scheme in the face of concern from his advisers that it is risky in the extreme, and potentially illegal.
 The scheme ends in disaster, with Sir Grant publicly exposed as a law-breaker and sentenced to a term of imprisonment.
 While behind bars he has time to reflect on his mistakes, and realises that he has allowed greed and selfishness to control his life.
 He emerges from prison a reformed character, vowing to pay more attention to personal matters and less to business.
 He apologises to Jill for his neglect and unreasonableness, saying that he has judged Tom unfairly and he is now happy to allow them to marry.